gsgshshdh/bibble/OVERVIEW.md

 - Chat completion requests
 - Streaming responses
 - Message format conversion
+- Tool integration
+- Model-specific parameters

+The application supports both traditional OpenAI models and the newer o-series models (o1, o1-pro, o3, o3-mini, o4-mini), automatically adjusting parameters based on the model type:
+- Traditional models use `temperature` and `maxTokens` parameters
+- O-series models use `reasoningEffort` and `maxCompletionTokens` parameters

+### Agent Implementation

+The `Agent` class is the core component that manages conversations and tool usage:

+- Extends the `McpClient` class to inherit tool management capabilities
+- Uses a hardcoded `DEFAULT_SYSTEM_PROMPT` for consistent behavior
+- Supports configurable user guidelines as additional instructions
+- Implements a conversation loop with a maximum number of turns
+- Handles tool calls and responses
+- Provides built-in control flow tools:
+  - `task_complete`: Called when the task is complete
+  - `ask_question`: Called when the agent needs more information

 ### MCP Client

 Bibble functions as an MCP client, allowing it to connect to MCP-compatible servers and use their tools.
 The MCP implementation includes:

-- `Agent` class for managing conversations with tools
-  - Agent is encouraged to use thorough problem-solving
-  - Supports configurable user guidelines as additional instructions
-  - Uses a hardcoded DEFAULT_SYSTEM_PROMPT for consistent behavior
 - `McpClient` class for connecting to MCP servers
   - Manages connections to multiple MCP servers
   - Handles tool discovery and registration
   - Routes tool calls to appropriate servers
 - Tool handling for passing to LLM and processing responses
+  - Formats tool definitions for LLM context
+  - Processes tool calls from LLM responses
+  - Routes tool calls to appropriate servers
+  - Formats tool results for LLM context

 ### Terminal UI